Pa1Tiwari/pine-script-indicators/README.md

 # pine-script-indicators
 A showcase of advanced Pine Script indicators built for TradingView.

+# Fair Value Gap (FVG) Indicator

+## Description
+This Pine Script indicator automatically detects and highlights **Fair Value Gaps (FVGs)** on the chart.
+It identifies both **bullish** and **bearish** FVGs using swing-based logic and dynamically extends the gaps until they are filled.
+The script includes advanced filtering such as **gap size thresholds**, **swing point validation**, and an optional **09:15 candle-based calculation** (useful for Indian markets).

+FVGs are widely used in institutional trading concepts to identify areas where price may return to rebalance liquidity.

+---

+## Screenshot
+*(Add your chart screenshot here)*

+---

+## Code Path
+`/FVGs/FVGs.pine`

+---

+## Features
+- Detects **bullish and bearish Fair Value Gaps** in real-time.
+- Highlights FVGs with colored boxes:
+  - Green = Bullish gaps
+  - Red = Bearish gaps
+- Automatic extension of FVG boxes until price closes the imbalance.
+- Adjustable **minimum and maximum gap size** (percentage-based).
+- Swing validation using customizable bar lookback for strong levels.
+- Optional **09:15 candle-based FVG detection** (for markets that open at that time, e.g., NSE).
+- Auto-clears old FVGs once the user-defined history limit is reached.

+---

+## Usage
+1. Add the indicator to your TradingView chart.
+2. Adjust FVG size filters and swing settings to match your strategy.
+3. Use the highlighted zones to plan liquidity-based setups (e.g., re-entries, continuation trades, or reversals).
+4. Combine with market structure or order blocks for confluence.

+---

 # Short Term Mean Reversion Indicator

 ## Description